I wrote this post in 2016:

 - There is over £1.95 trillion public sector debt in the UK (May 2020)

 - This is equal to 100% of gross domestic product (GDP) – the first time that debt as a percentage of GDP has exceeded 100% since the financial year ending March 1963

 - If you add our public and personal debt together, we are bankrupt for sure.

 Only now are people, beginning to feel the pinch at last, starting to realise “we’ve been robbed!”
 But this time the ‘thieves’ are hidden behind a huge display of ‘attractive’ objects and experiences and you may be distracted by a new ‘must have’ before you know it.

 Throughout history smart operators have exploited situations where a flood of rising expectations has produced feelings of mass discontent, frustration and resentment – Wat Tyler, Danton, Robespierre, Lenin, Mao and Hitler, to name a few.

 That’s the situation the world finds itself in right now.
-And we have a rash of populist leaders capitalising on it – Nigel Farage, Marine Le Pen (France’s National Front), Beppe Grillo (Italy’s Five Star Movement), Norbert Hofer (Austrian Freedom Party), Geert Wilders (Dutch Party for Freedom).
-In recent days Boris Johnson has become more stridently populist.
+And this dissatisfaction is the reason we have a rash of populist leaders capitalising on it – Nigel Farage, Marine Le Pen (France’s National Front), Beppe Grillo (Italy’s Five Star Movement), Norbert Hofer (Austrian Freedom Party), Geert Wilders (Dutch Party for Freedom).
+In recent times Boris Johnson has become more stridently populist.